1. Purpose and scope

 7. No retaliation

-Adverity will not tolerate retribution, harassment, or other negative repercussions, either directly or indirectly, by management or any other person or entity, against anyone who, in good faith, disclosed an ethical or compliance concern or known or potential misbehavior, or participates in a review or investigation of the same.
+Adverity will not tolerate retribution, harassment, or other negative repercussions, either directly or indirectly, by management or any other person or entity, against anyone who, in good faith, disclosed a compliance concern or known or potential misbehavior, or participates in a review or investigation of the same.
 Retaliation includes but is not limited to: suspension, lay-off, dismissal, demotion or withholding of promotion, transfer of duties, change of location of place of work, reduction in wages, change in working hours, withholding of training, negative performance assessment or employment reference, imposition or administering of any disciplinary measure, reprimand or other penalty, coercion, intimidation, harassment, ostracism, discrimination, disadvantageous or unfair treatment, failure to convert a temporary contract into a permanent one, failure to renew a temporary employment contract, harm (including to the person’s reputation, particularly in social media), loss of business, loss of income, early termination or cancellation of a contract for goods or services, cancellation of a licence or permit.

 Any person found to have retaliated against another for making a report or participating in good faith in an investigation will face disciplinary action as necessary, which may include termination of employment for Adverity’s employees, and termination of the engagement or contractual arrangements or other appropriate action in the case of third parties.